Sunday 25th August

 Invited speakers for session 1:

-- Dr. Jenny Chang-Claude, DKFZ, Munich, Germany.
+- Dr. Jenny Chang-Claude, DKFZ, Heidelberg, Germany.
 What fraction of individuals show radiosensitivity.

 - Dr. Navita Somaiah, ICR, Sutton, UK.
 If a patient is radiosensitive, can radiotherapy be beneficially modified.